elf4j/elf4j-provider/README.md

   #writer2.level=trace
   ### Default json pattern does not include thread and caller details, and uses minified one-line format for the JSON string
   #writer2.pattern={json}
-  ### This would force the JSON to include the thread/caller details
+  ### This would force the JSON to include the thread/caller details with pretty print format
   writer2.pattern={json:caller-thread,caller-detail,pretty}
   ```